boisvertmathieu/wireguard-new-user-script/README.md

 Of course, you will also need to have port forwarded the port 47111 in your router to your wireguard server as well.

-Also, set the proper user name and home dir path at the end of the script here :
+Also, set the proper user name and user home dir path at the end of the script here :
 ```
 cp /etc/wireguard/${name}.conf <user home dir path here (ex. /home/pir)>
 chown -R pi <user home dir path here>/${name}.conf